 First developed by NASA in the 1970s, memory foam has in recent years become a super popular mattress material.
 It’s best known for its characteristic “hug,” which allows the material to conform to the unique curves of a sleeper’s body.
 This, in turn, produces plenty of sinkage, body-contouring, and deep pressure relief.
 It’s a cozy foam, one best-suited for those who like to feel more “in” their mattress than “on top” of it.
 But though the material is used in a lot of different beds, it doesn’t mean they’re all created equal.
-So, what is the best memory foam mattress?
+So, what is the best memory foam mattress on Amazon?
 Well, I’m so glad you asked!

 In this guide, I’m going to introduce you to the best memory foam mattresses on the market.
 Though they range in terms of style, design, and price, they’re all great examples of this cushiony material.
 After we go over my picks, I’m going to dig into the methodology I used to pick them, so you know exactly what to look for in your search.
 And then I’ll wrap things up with a few expert tips you can use along the way.